leloykun/leloykun.github.io/content/ponder/spectral-clipping/index.md

     return result
 ```

-## An alternative approach: Higham's Anti-Block-Diagonal Trick
+## 4. An alternative approach: Higham's Anti-Block-Diagonal Trick

 ![](spectral_clip_abd_vs_nested_tight.gif#center)

 In the previous sections, we apply our matrix function directly on $W$ resulting in nested applications of $\texttt{msign}$.
 Here, we will instead use Higham's anti-block-diagonal trick (Higham, 2008).
-This allows us to compute `_orthogonalize_via_newton_schulz` only once, reducing the complexity of the operations albeit at the cost of more compute and memory usage.
+This allows us to compute $\texttt{msign}$ only once, reducing the complexity of the operations albeit at the cost of more compute and memory usage.
 This trick may not be practical in most settings, but the reduced complexity of the operations may be worth it when designing linear attention mechanisms with the spectral clipping function as a "sub-network".
-A neat property is that this would allow us to naturally scale test-time compute by scaling the number of steps in `_orthogonalize_via_newton_schulz`.
+A neat property is that this would allow us to naturally scale test-time compute by scaling the number of steps in $\texttt{msign}$.

 > **Theorem 3 (Higham's Anti-Block-Diagonal Trick)**.
 Let $g: \mathbb{R} \to \mathbb{R}$ be an odd analytic scalar function, $W \in \mathbb{R}^{m \times n}$, and construct the block matrix $S \in \mathbb{R}^{(m+n) \times (m+n)}$ as,
 > $$S := \begin{bmatrix}